 \section{Introduction}

-Consider a robotic arm equipped with a two-finger gripper attempting to grasp a mobile phone lying flat on a surface (\cref{fig:extrinsic}(a)).
-The close contact between the phone and the table results in a scarcity of graspable features, leading to an \textit{ungraspable} scenario \cite{sun2020learning}.
-Ungraspable situations occur when an object's 6-DoF pose relative to its surroundings hinders direct grasping.
-Such challenges are common not only with flat objects like mobile phones, keyboards, and scissors but also with items such as hats or inverted bowls placed on a table, as the graspable edges are in intimate contact with the supporting surface.

-Drawing from the experience of human object manipulation, a viable strategy is to move the flat objects to table edge, which enables an effective grasp from the hanging off part.
-This solution, known as a \textit{pre-grasping} manipulation, plays a crucial role as a preliminary step for grasping manipulation in ungraspable situations \cite{kappler2010representation}.
-As shown in \cref{fig:extrinsic}(b-e), different environmental features (a.k.a. extrinsic dexterity \cite{lynch1999dynamic, dafle2014extrinsic}), can be utilized to transform the object into a favorable configuration for a successful grasp.
+Consider a robotic arm equipped with a two-finger gripper attempting to grasp a mobile phone lying flat on a surface, as illustrated in \cref{fig:extrinsic}(a).
+The close contact between the phone and the table results in a lack of graspable features, creating an \textit{ungraspable} scenario \cite{sun2020learning}.
+Inspired by human object manipulation strategies, an effective approach involves repositioning the object towards a table edge, allowing the phone to hang off slightly and thus become graspable.
+This technique, termed \textit{pre-grasping} manipulation, is a critical preliminary step in enabling successful grasping in challenging scenarios \cite{kappler2010representation,zhou2023learning,king2013pregrasp, chang2010planning}.
+As depicted in \cref{fig:extrinsic}(b-e), various environmental features, also known as extrinsic dexterity \cite{lynch1999dynamic,dafle2014extrinsic}, can be leveraged to reconfigure the object into a more favorable position for grasping.